 Place the white chocolate in a separate bowl, and melt it as you did the semisweet chocolate, then stir in the peppermint extract.
 Sprinkle in about ⅓ cup of crushed candy cane and fold into the white chocolate.

 Pour the white chocolate onto the set semisweet chocolate layer and smooth out with a spatula.
 Sprinkle the remaining crushed candy cane on top.
-Regrierate until completely set, about 1 hour.
+Refrigerate until completely set, about 1 hour.

-Remove the bark form the pan using the parchment paper, and cut or break it into pieces.
+To cut the bark, let it sit at room temperature for 30 minutes or use a warm knife.
+Remove the bark from the pan using the parchment paper, and cut or break it into pieces.
 Store leftover peppermint bark in an airtight container at room temperature for up to 1 week or refrigerated for up to 3 weeks.

 Video